sunnysar322/intro_to_cloud_iac/README.md

 #### 5. Opening the Webpage

-At the end of your `terraform apply` command, one of the specified outputs should have been the website URL for the deployed application.
+The deployed static website URL will be listed as an output in Terraform.
+Access it in your browser.
 In our case it is `http://demo-sunny-bucket.s3-website-us-east-1.amazonaws.com/`

 The site should look like the following: